hasan-mh-aziz/movie-theater-hall-seat-selection/README.md

     Tries to assign seats by keeping the whole group together.
 It finds the continuous range of seats in the same row equal to the reservation size with the maximum sum of seat weights in that range.
   </li>
   <li>If the algorithm cannot assign the whole group together, then it looks over all the available ranges and finds out the ranges with the maximum sum of seat weights in the ranges.
 It prioritizes keeping as many people as together over making one person a lone wolf.
 For example, for a request of 5, it will mostly assign 4 people together and another person alone instead of assigning them into two groups of 3 and 2.</li>
+  <li>After successful seat assignment, the algorithm blocks the buffer seats so that those seats cannot be assigned to future reservation requests.</li>
 </ol>

 ## How to run project